 ×

-Open app
+Open the way app

 In the United States, floods are the most prevalent form of natural disaster.
-Flooding has become increasingly common in several regions, including the Northeast and Mississippi River Valley.
+Flooding has become increasingly common in several regions, including the Northeast and the Mississippi River Valley.
 To make matters worse, coastal flooding has doubled in recent decades.
 Along with home insurance, it’s essential to safeguard your car or truck before the next hurricane strikes.
 But does cheap car insurance cover flood damage?
 What should you do if your car is flooded, and how can you ensure that your car flood insurance claim is fairly settled?
 Let’s find out.

 The simple answer is yes.
 However, if you want your insurance provider to compensate for damage to your flooded vehicle, you’ll need comprehensive car insurance.